 The Success in Africa Podcast is a weekly podcast to support you to become successful in Africa

-Lessons learned from this episode:
+Three Lessons learned from this episode:

 We have been socialized into a false image of success that makes us shy to talk about poor cash flow in the early stages of our entrepreneurial journeys.